null Skip to main content

 Causes Behind Muscle Spasms in Neck

-There are many potential triggers for muscle spasms in neck, each demanding different solutions.
+There are many potential triggers for neck muscle spasms each demanding different solutions.

 Let’s explore the most frequent causes: